-Build the confidence in yourself and your horse at home so you can go fast in the show pen.
+Build the confidence when your trainer asks for speed while you’re practicing so you can go fast in the show pen.

 By Patrick Flaherty, With Jennifer Paulson, Photos by Jennifer Paulson